mikecx/pfcs/README.md

 While building the app, I used multiple different AI tools to help speed up the development process.
 I used GitHub Copilot to help write code and generate outlines in tests.
 I used Anthropic's Claude to help figure get the class names for the basic UI design.
-Finally, I used OpenAI's GPT-4 for the AI work described above as well as quick "Fix it" calls inside the my editor.
+Finally, I used OpenAI's GPT-4 for the AI work described above as well as quick "Fix it" calls inside my editor.

 ## Parts
-### DataProvider::Load and EntryParsers
+### DataProvider::Load, ParseRecordsJob, and EntryParsers
 These classes are responsible for loading data from external sources and parsing it into the application's format.
 They handle the import of patient feedback and other related data and are broken down into smaller, manageable service objects to keep the code clean and maintainable.
 To add a new resource type, add the database modeling, create a new entry